jarviscanada/jarvis_data_eng_MuhammadrubeelSaleem/README.md

 # Muhammad Rubeel Saleem .
 Jarvis Consulting

 I'm Muhammad Rubeel Saleem, a Computer Science graduate with a Minor in Project Management from the University of Guelph.
-Throughout my studies and internships at TD Bank and OSBIE, I?ve built hands-on experience in data engineering, analytics, and process automation developing ETL pipelines, Power BI dashboards, and AI-powered solutions that drive real business impact.
+Throughout my studies and internships at TD Bank and OSBIE, I've built hands-on experience in data engineering, analytics, and process automation developing ETL pipelines, Power BI dashboards, and AI-powered solutions that drive real business impact.
 What excites me most about the software industry is its ability to turn raw data into insight and innovation.
-I?m deeply passionate about designing scalable, data-driven systems and consulting on solutions that bridge technology with business transformation.
+I'm deeply passionate about designing scalable, data-driven systems and consulting on solutions that bridge technology with business transformation.

 ## Skills